-Amarone Della Valpolicella is one of the most sumptuous and opulent red wines you can find anywhere in the world, a jewel that has made Valpolicella and all the hills around Verona one of the most popular destinations for all wine lovers.
-It is a pretentious statement, but few wines boast such intensity and elegance, and that has helped shape the territory and the success of so many wineries.
+Amarone della Valpolicella is one of the most sumptuous and opulent red wines you can find anywhere in the world, a jewel that has made Valpolicella and all the hills around Verona one of the most popular destinations for all wine lovers.
+It’s an arrogant thing to say, but few wines have the same intensity and elegance, and that has helped shape the area and make so many wineries successful.

-All thanks to the arele, the mats on which the grapes are placed for drying, which can last up to four months.
-Withering that concentrates and amplifies sugars, aromas and flavors.
-But beware, Amarone is indeed a sweet wine and the sugar concentration is very high, but then all the sugar is transformed and the wine is a red passito, but completely dry.
+All thanks to the arele—the mats on which the grapes are placed for drying—which can last up to four months.
+Withering concentrates and amplifies sugars, aromas, and flavors.
+But beware: Amarone is indeed a sweet wine, and the sugar concentration is very high, but then all the sugar is transformed, and the wine is a red passito, but completely dry.

 How Amarone wine is produced

 Let’s go back to the production process of this jewel of Italian enology.
-The bunches, after the drying period, are (re) selected and then pressed and the must is ready, which begins to ferment and then will be left to rest in wooden barrels.
-But given that the pressing of the grapes takes place in the middle of winter, January and February, the cold temperatures allow a long maceration, which results in greater complexity and extract, which, however, is followed by a longer refinement, since it takes time to sculpt all this matter.
-And from here we take a step back …
+The bunches, after the drying period, are (re) selected and then pressed, and the must is ready, which begins to ferment and then will be left to rest in wooden barrels.
+But given that the pressing of the grapes takes place in the middle of winter, in January and February, the cold temperatures allow a long maceration, which results in greater complexity and extract, which, however, is followed by a longer refinement, since it takes time to sculpt all this matter.
+And from here, we take a step back…

 History of Amarone, how was it born?

 Valpolicella, which we remember in Latin meant “valley of many cellars,” has always been famous since before Roman times for its sweet wine, the Retico wine, the current Recioto.
 A sweet and harmonious, full nectar, produced precisely with the drying of the bunches.

 But in the early 1900s, there was a transformation.

 You have to think that before modern temperature control techniques, it was the seasons that started (with heat) or stopped (with cold) the fermentation in wine.